Former Fox News Anchor Ed Henry Accused Of ‘Violently Raping’ Former Employee In Civil Lawsuit

 “F*ck you and your safe word,” one message read.
 “You will know when I’m done.”

-Cathy Areu, who regularly appeared on various shows as a guest, also alleges that Henry sexually harassed her, as did anchors Sean Hannity and Tucker Carlson and journalists Howard Kurtz and Gianno Caldwell.
+Cathy Areu, who regularly appeared on various shows as a guest, also alleged that Henry sexually harassed her, as did anchors Sean Hannity and Tucker Carlson and journalists Howard Kurtz and Gianno Caldwell.

 As The Daily Beast noted, Henry was fired earlier this month after what the company called sexual misconduct.

-Note: Editor’s note: Fox News reached out to The Inquisitr with the following statement.